AdaRoseCannon/adarosecannon.github.io/_posts/2016-06-01-yet-another-progressive-webapp-post.md

 * has a web app manifest (with at least minimal config)
 * it is the second distinct visit to the web site.

-In this case progressive means it progressively becomes more app the more features the device supports.
+In this case progressive means it progressively becomes more app-like the more features the device supports.

 The prompt is currently shown under varying conditions across Opera, Chrome and the Samsung Browser.